-This is about the various personality, wealth, gender, and moral and societal standing stereotypes connected to the fur, feather, scale, or skin color or colors—white, black, or otherwise—of animals.
+This is about the various personality, wealth, gender, ethnic, and moral and societal standing stereotypes connected to the fur, feather, scale, or skin color or colors—white, black, or otherwise—of animals.
 Note this trope covers natural colors, as well as somewhat exaggerated colors (e.g., the bright yellow body and orange legs of Looney Tunes' Tweety Bird), but is different from Typical Cartoon Animal Colors, which is the unrealistic stock coloring of a given species of animal in a cartoon or other fictional work (i.e., pink pigs, yellow-beaked crows and ravens)."
 For example, white-furred cats, rabbits, and mice and white feathered doves and geese tend to have stereotypes such as innocence, elegance, purity, and being wealthy and high class attached to them.
 They are often portrayed as female.
 White-furred dogs, unless they have powderpuff-looking fur, seem to be an exception to this general kind of portrayal of white-colored animals for the most part.
 Many animal colour conventions follow human Hair Colors neatly.
 Male animals also tend to be darker than female animals in fiction.
-Also, Dark Is Evil and Light is Good can generally be applied to most species: a dark-coloured individual will be mean, the light-coloured will be nice.
-Polar bears are often an exception to the Light is Good tendency, as they are often dangerous.
+Also, Dark Is Evil and Light Is Good can generally be applied to most species; a dark-coloured individual will be mean, the light-coloured will be nice.
+Polar bears are often an exception to the Light Is Good tendency, as they are often dangerous.
 Different countries and cultures have different stereotypes for a particular color of a given species of animal.
 Supertrope to the fur color side of Cat Stereotype, White Bunny, and Pale Females, Dark Males.
 Compare Color-Coded for Your Convenience.
 Can run into Unforfunate Implications when black or dark-colored animals are portrayed as bad and white or light-colored animals are portrayed as good.
 Not to be confused with Typical Cartoon Animal Colors.
+Subtrope of Animal Stereotypes.

 open/close all folders

-White Fur, Feathers, Scales, or SkinIndicates innocence, elegance, purity, and being wealthy and high class.
+White Fur, Feathers, Scales, or SkinIndicates innocence, elegance, purity, being peaceful, and being wealthy and high class.
 Can also represent an ethnically white character.

 Rabbits and Hares

 Grey or Brown FurIndicates a Rascally Rabbit.
 Brown, orange-brown, or grey-brown is the typical color of wild rabbits and hares and the summer fur color of snowshoe hares.

 White or Silver Chinchilla-Colored FurIndicates wealth, prestige, elegance, and purity.
+Often good.
 Often longhaired Angora or Persian cats.
 Usually female, especially when paired with an orange cat.

 Orange FurIndicates a humble and/or heroic cat, or alternately a fat and lazy one.
 Often male, and usually male when paired with a white cat.

 Black FurIndicates bad luck in the US and Catholic Europe.
 This begets either an evil black cat or an unlucky one.
 Indicates good luck in the UK, Australia, and Asia.
 Often magical, mysterious, or a witch's familiar.

-Black and White FurIndicates a brave or hopeful but unsuccessful cat.
+Black and White FurIndicates either a brave or hopeful but unsuccessful cat or a snarky cat.
 Can play black cat stereotypes if a tuxedo or mitted cat.

 Tabby-Patterned FurTabby cats have much the same kind of significance as orange ones, heroic and/or humble.
 However, the cat can be either male or female.